harold42343253259023592375420374027340/harold42343253259023592375420374027340/README.md

 I love anything c/c++ or assembly.
-My other account is Harold1970 (old account) will also partake in python. top languages
+My other account is Harold1970 (old account) will also partake in python.

+I often forget to upload projects to github so the graphs are probaly a bit skewed

+top languages
 ## OLD ACCOUNT
 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=harold1970)